ebcoop/rulesandpolicies/Rules.md

 #### 22 Forfeiture of shares (CNL s109)

-1. If a member fails to pay a call or instalment of a call by the day appointed for payment, the board may, at any time that any part of the call or instalment remains unpaid, serve a notice on the member requiring payment of so much of the call or instalment as is unpaid, together with any interest that may have accrued.

-2. The notice must name a further day (not earlier than 14 days after the date of the notice) on or before which the payment required by the notice is to be made and must state that, in the event of non- payment at or before the time appointed, the shares for which the call was made will be liable to be forfeited

-3. If the requirements of the notice served under this rule are not complied with, any share in respect of which the notice has been given may at any time (but before the payment required by the notice has been made) be forfeited by a resolution of the board.

-4. Forfeiture of shares includes forfeiture of all dividends declared for the forfeited shares and not actually paid before forfeiture.
+1. Forfeiture of shares includes forfeiture of all dividends declared for the forfeited shares and not actually paid before forfeiture.

-5. Forfeited shares must be cancelled.
+2. Forfeited shares must be cancelled.

 #### 23 Forfeited shares—liability of members

-1. A person whose shares have been forfeited under these rules stops being a member if membership is conditional on the holding of the shares or membership has otherwise been cancelled under the Law.
-The person nevertheless remains liable to pay to the co-operative all amounts that are (as at the date of forfeiture) payable by him or her to the co-operative for the shares.
+1. A person whose shares have been forfeited under these rules or the law stops being a member.
+The person nevertheless remains liable to pay to the co-operative all amounts that are (as at the date of forfeiture) payable by them to the co-operative for the shares.

 2. A statutory declaration in writing by a director, the chief executive officer or secretary of the co-operative stating that a share in the co-operative has been forfeited and cancelled on a date stated in the declaration, is proof of that fact as against all persons claiming to be entitled to the share.